African Slave Trade and Slavery

 British Broadcasting Company.
 The Story of Africa

-"...the history of the continent from an African perspective." "from the origins of humankind to the end of South African apartheid" by major African historians (Jacob Ajayi, George Abungu, Director-General of the National Museums of Kenya and others).
-Includes audio of each segment of the BBC program.
-(Requires sound card, speaker or headphone).
+Older site, text only. "...the history of the continent from an African perspective." "from the origins of humankind to the end of South African apartheid" by major African historians (Jacob Ajayi, George Abungu, Director-General of the National Museums of Kenya and others).
 Each segment has a timeline, bibliography, useful links. http://www.bbc.co.uk/worldservice/africa/features/storyofafrica/

 British History Online

+Subscription is required for access.
+Covers England, Ireland, Scotland, Wales.
 From the Institute of Historical Research and the History of Parliament Trust.
-Database of primary and secondary sources.
+Database of primary and secondary sources, images and maps.
+Focus is on the period between 1300 and 1800.
 List of the British Secretaries of State 1794-1870.
 If you register (free), you can save a personal bookshelf of links to useful resources and use a split screen feature to compare two documents simultaneously.
-Based in London. http://www.british-history.ac.uk/
+Based in London. https://searchworks.stanford.edu/view/7884590

 Full text of the House of Commons Journal.
 Examples: